15 Nov Ten topics to teach using Bar Models

 8. Representing larger numbers

 Unlike many other pictorial representations, where each “one” is represented by an individual object, Bar Models are able to efficiently represent three and four digit numbers.
-We can reuse this rare spatial representation throughout a child’s mathematical journey, helping them to notice patterns between topics in order to tackle increasingly complex questions.
+By reusing this rare spatial representation throughout their mathematical journey, we help children to spot patterns and similarities between topics, as they tackle increasingly complex problems.

 9. Making comparisons (and tackling word problems)

-By representing values spatially, Bar Models explicitly show the difference in length between certain values, proving whether one number is more or less than another.
+Because they represent values spatially, Bar Models explicitly show the difference in size between two values; this can be useful for proving that one number is more or less than another.

-Pupils can draw Bar Models to help them visualise word problems and explain their workings, right through to KS4 – especially for questions asking whether there is enough of something, often involving units of measurement or currency.
+Children can draw Bar Models to help visualise word problems or explain their workings, right through to KS4 – especially for problem solving questions that ask whether there is enough of something, or how much of something is required.

 10. Introducing fractions